+L O Lord,

+L O Christ,

-- L O Lord,
+L O Lord,

 C Have Mercy on us.

+L O Lord,

 C Have Mercy on us.

-- L O Lord, C Have Mercy on us.

-- Let us pray.
+Let us pray.
 Lord Jesus Christ, we implore You to hear our prayers and to lighten the darkness of our hearts by Your gracious visitation; for You live and reign with the Father and the Holy Spirit, one God, now and forever.